chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 In the simplest case with only one object in the image, the localization task can also be solved by predicting its bounding box coordinates.
 This is a regression problem and can be solved with a similar architecture as classification.
 DNNs for bounding box localization are mostly used for cropping raw input images as a preprocessing step for other applications (such as classification).

-A common architecture of DNNs to solve a localization task as regression is $$IN \to [[CONV\to ReLU] \cdot N \to POOL?] \cdot M \to [FC \to ReLU] \cdot K \to FC$$, where input $$IN$$ is a single image and output $$FC$$ is a fully connected layer with $$4$$ units (the bounding box can be identified with the coordinates of its left-top corner, width and height).
+A common architecture of DNNs to solve a localization task as regression uses a fully connected layer with $$4$$ units (the bounding box can be identified with the coordinates of its left-top corner, width and height) in the last layer followed by a sigmoid layer.
 The bounding box regression can be used in combination with classification, such that bounding box coordinates can be learned for each class individually.
 Both methods can be combined in one DNN with one classification and one regression output.

 The bounding box approach can be applied when the exact number of objects in the image is known and the image dimensions of the input images are fixed.
 The localization precision is bound by the rectangle geometry of the bounding box; however, also other shapes such as skewed rectangles, circles, or parallelograms can be used.

 ### Object Detection and Image Recognition

-To understand the context of images, one has to not only classify an image, but also find multiple different objects in an image and estimate their position.
+To understand the context of images, one has to not only classify an image, but also find multiple different object instances in an image and estimate their position.
 This application of classifying and localizing multiple objects in an image is referred to as *Object Detection*.
 Using DNN for object detection has the advantage that it can implicitly learn complex object representations instead of manually deriving them from a kinematic model, such as a Deformable Part-based Model (DPM).

 A common approach to implement object detection is a binary mask regression for each object type combined with predicting the bounding box coordinates, which results into at least 1 model per object type.
 This method works on both the complete image or image patches as an input, as long as the size of the input tensor is fixed.
 While this approach is simple a yields on average 0.15% improvement in precision compared to [traditional DPMs](#Szegedy13), it requires one DNN per object type.
 Another difficulty are overlapping objects of the same type, as these objects are not separable in the binary mask.